 Now that there’s a chill in the air, I’m jonesing for hearty, comforting meals like chili.

-They have bite & texture that adds welcome body to chili.
+They have bite & texture that adds welcome body.
 And they go alongside pinto and black beans beautifully.

 What kind of lentils should I use?